RackHD/docs/docs/how_it_works.rst

 Workflow Graphs
 ^^^^^^^^^^^^^^^^^
-The graphs/workflows API (workflows is a backwards-compatible term for graphs) provides functionality for running :doc:`tasks` via graph-based control flow mechanisms.
+The graphs/workflows API (workflows is a backwards-compatible term for graphs) provides functionality for running tasks via graph-based control flow mechanisms.
 A typical graph consists of a list of tasks which themselves are essentially decorated functions.

-For more detailed information, see :doc:`monorail/graphs`.
+For more detailed information on graphs, see :doc:`monorail/graphs`.

 Workflow Tasks
 ^^^^^^^^^^^^^^^^^